fuersten/sun_ray/README.md

 #### While

-The `while` expression has to be a logical expression that evaluates to a boolean.
+The `while` expression has to be a relational expression that evaluates to a boolean.
 There is no automatic conversion from number to boolean.
 The *while* block has to be terminated by the `end` keyword.
 There is no for loop, as a it can be implemented easily with a while loop.

 	n = 0
 	while(n < 10)